 - Learning with leading staff about how Judaism integrates in their lives and their leadership role.

 - Bonding opportunities both in and out of camp.

 - Developing and running camp-wide activities.

-Kerem is a leadership program to which campers must be invited.
-Yavneh looks to Kerem for: leadership, enthusiasm/ruach, guidance, and positive Jewish role models.
-Some other attributes to consider are: maturity, responsibility, good behavior, good peer relations, a commitment to Klal Yisrael, and the ability to supervise children independently for short periods of time.
-These are some of the desirable qualities we seek in Kerem participants.
-In addition to supervising younger campers, Kerem runs Maccabiah, runs Kerem KTV(musical competition), participates in the Portsmouth Breast Cancer awareness Walk, puts on a play/musical (which is always a highlight of the summer), and creates and runs several educational programs for campers.
-With these additional responsibilities come various privileges such as a 2-day trip white water rafting, a day-long ropes course, a one-day Boston trip, phone usage at the payphone at the office (no cell phones allowed), a curfew, leading Zemirot Friday night as well as giving a drash and doing Kiddush, and an opportunity to be in camp with staff for a Shabbat preceding the official camp opening.
+In order to be accepted into the Kerem program, you must demonstrate maturity, responsibility, good behavior, good peer relations, a commitment to Klal Yisrael, and the ability to supervise children independently for short periods of time.
+In addition to supervising younger campers, Kerem runs, KTV (musical competition), participates in the a fundraising/ hesed activity, and creates and runs several educational programs for campers.
+With these additional responsibilities come various privileges such as a two-day trip white water rafting, a day-long ropes course, a one-day Boston trip, leading Friday night as well as giving a and leading , and an opportunity to be in camp with staff for a Shabbat before the official camp opening.

 I just crave going back to Yavneh where I truly found my love for Judaism, made the best friends of my life and learned how to be a mentor/counselor to my campers.
 What a huge impact Yavneh has on my life in terms of my ability to be a great wife, mother, teacher and person.

 Kerem requires a full season commitment.
 It is a very popular program; however, because of the nature of the program and the physical limitations in camp, we must limit the numbers we can accept.